opendatasoft/slate/source/includes/_processing.md

 ## The processor object

 The processor object is composed of a unique ID for the processor, the processor name and the processor configuration.
-The configuration is a JSON object whose keys are dependant of the processor itself.
+The configuration is a JSON object whose keys are dependent of the processor itself.

 ### Attributes